Bioinformatics vs. Computational Biology

 • Pathway analysis: a software assessment that identifies related proteins in metabolic pathways

-As an emerging discipline, computational biology is gaining momentum in the medical and tech worlds as an excellent means of quantifying huge sets of data.
+As an emerging discipline, computational biology is gaining momentum in the medical and tech worlds as an excellent means of quantifying huge data sets.
 Computational biology is an area in which there is a great deal of overlap with bioinformatics.
 In fact, the two fields have developed in tandem with one another and often find use in systems where data and data models of biological data are necessary.
 Some other occupational offshoots include:

 • Bioinformatics: the process by which biological problems are interpreted and analyzed